-For the form and style review, the submitted document must be a clean and complete draft of the capstone study with all revisions from committee and URR incorporated.
+For the form and style (F&S) review, the submitted document must be a clean and complete draft of the capstone study with all revisions from the committee and URR incorporated.
 The document must be free of track changes, comment balloons, and other feedback from previous readers.
 You should have incorporated all revision suggestions from earlier approval stages, including comments from the committee chair, URR, and IRB.
-Finally, the document should include all components of the study such as the abstract, other preliminary material, all chapters/sections, reference list, and appendices (as needed).
+Finally, the document should include all components of the study including the abstract, other preliminary material, all chapters/sections, reference list, and appendices (as needed).

-We review capstone studies for logic, flow, precision, clarity, and compliance with APA style.
+Walden F&S editors review capstone studies for logic, flow, precision, clarity, and compliance with APA style.
 We conduct a line-by-line edit of Chapter 1 (dissertation) or Section 1 (doctoral or project study) of a capstone draft and several pages of the remaining chapters or sections as well as the reference list and appendices, then noting any errors or patterns of error.
 Our comments address areas such as

 We use a writing assessment rubric to guide our feedback for (a) cohesion and flow, (b) APA, and (c) voice and grammar.